Following your admission to Bentley, we will send you a tentative transfer credit evaluation.

-If you are admitted to Bentley, we will email you the initial transfer credit evaluation shortly after you receive your transfer admission decision.
-This document will list each course accepted by Bentley, identify its equivalency and the number of credit hours earned.
+If you are admitted to Bentley, you will receive the initial transfer credit evaluation by email shortly after you receive your transfer admission decision.
+This document will list each course accepted by Bentley, identify its equivalency and the number of credit hours transferred.
 When assessing courses for transfer credit, our goal is to ensure that the course content and rigor is comparable to the class offered at Bentley.
 You must complete 121 academic credits and other graduation requirements to earn a Bentley degree.

 We will award credit for: